BiFrust/bifrust.github.io/_docs/04-adding-connector.md

 #         nav: "sidenav"
 ---

-Generally on the first launch, the app will start at the Add Connector screen.
-Incase it does not click on Connector icon on the left side navigation.
+On the first app launch, the app will start at the Add Connector screen automatically.
+Alternatively you can add connectors by accessing the Connector icon on the left side navigation.

 Click on **+** button to add a new connector

 <img src="/assets/images/addConnector.png" alt="Unblock Installer" width="650" height="800"/>

+At the current time we are supporting the most popular cloud and local connection options but we are working hard to bring more connectors to the platform.

+Add the connector of your choice and start get insights from your data and have complete control over it.